MihaiStreames/MihaiStreames.github.io/_posts/2025-06-06-how-i-reversed-dvpl.md

 1Rol
 ```

-Most of it was gibberish, but I could make out fragments of what looked like XML data mixed with compressed binary data.
-The presence of readable strings suggested the files contained familiar data that had been processed somehow.
+Most of it was gibberish, but I could make out fragments of XML data (it's in the file name, duh) mixed with compressed binary data.
+The presence of readable strings suggested the files contained processed data.

 ## Binary Analysis: Finding the Magic